pprchal/campfire/README.md

 * why not, but some coordinates:
 * `lilypond` doesn't work well with guitar only song and is complicated - and why export to `.mid`?
 * `chordpro` format is the most advanced tool to do this stuff
-* `musescore` - typesetting is perfect, MIDI support is perfect, ... use this
+* `musescore` - typesetting is perfect, MIDI support is perfect, ... use this if you want more features

 ## Running
 ### Windows